psevestre/openid-fapi/Financial_API_WD_002.md

 ### 7.2 Successful response

-The authorization server shall verify that the request object is valid.
-If it is valid, the server shall return the JSON that contains `request_uri`, `aud`, `iss`, and `exp` claims at the top level with `201` HTTP response code.
+The authorization server shall verify that the request object is valid and the signature is correct.
+If it is fine, the server shall return the JSON that contains `request_uri`, `aud`, `iss`, and `exp` claims at the top level with `201 Created` HTTP response code.

 The value of these claims shall be as follows:

-* `request_uri` : the request uri corresponding to the request object posted.
+* `request_uri` : The request uri corresponding to the request object posted.
+Note that it can be either URL or URN.
+It shall be based on a cryptographic random so that it is difficult to predict for the attacker.
 * `aud` : A JSON string that represents the client identifier of the client that posted the request object.
-* `iss` : A JSON string that represents the issuer identifier of the authorization server.
+* `iss` : A JSON string that represents the issuer identifier of the authorization server as defined in [RFC7519].
+When a pure OAuth is used, the value is the redirection URI.
+When OpenID Connect is used, the value is the issuer value of the authorization server.
-* `exp` : A JSON number that represents the expiry time of the request URI.
+* `exp` : A JSON number that represents the expiry time of the request URI as defined in [RFC7519].

 Following is an example of such a response.